 The Democrat running against U.S. Rep. Ross Spano plans to drop out of that race to make room for a more seasoned candidate.

-A top Democratic political consultant familiar with the race confirmed rumors that Andrew Learned will drop out of the Congressional District 15 race and run instead for Florida House District 59.
-In turn, Florida House District 59 incumbent Adam Hattersley will run for the Congressional seat.
+A top Democratic political consultant familiar with the race confirmed rumors that Andrew Learned will drop out of Florida’s 15th Congressional District race and run instead for Florida House District 59.
+In turn, HD 59 incumbent Adam Hattersley will run for the Congressional seat.

 Spano, a Republican from Dover, is one of the Democratic Congressional Campaign Committee’s (DCCC) top targets nationwide as the group looks to strengthen its majority in the U.S. House of Representatives in 2020.